Asia Coffee-Harvest of minor crop starts in Sumatra; roasters chase Vietnam

 WEEK AHEAD

 Indonesian beans could slip next week as Vietnam offers competitive prices.
-(Editing by Joseph Radford and Himani Sarkar)
+(Editing by Joseph Radford)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)